321 Conklin Hall

-John Keene chairs the Department of African American and African Studies, and is Professor of English and African American Studies at Rutgers University-Newark.
+John Keene has chaired the Department of African American and African Studies since 2014-2015, and is Distinguished Professor of English and African American Studies at Rutgers University-Newark.
 He also teaches in the Rutgers-Newark MFA in Creative Writing Program.
 In May 2017, he was awarded the Rutgers Faculty Scholar-Teacher Award, given across all Rutgers' campuses since 2000 to "honor tenured professors who make exceptional connections between their academic research and their teaching."
 He was awarded a MacArthur "Genius" Fellowship in October 2018.

-He is the author of the novel Annotations (New Directions, 1995); the poetry collection Seismosis (1913 Press, 2006), a collaboration with artist Christopher Stackhouse; and the short fiction collection Counternarratives (New Directions, 2015), which received the inaugural 2017 Republic of Consciousness Prize for Small Presses (in the United Kingdom) as well as a 2016 American Book Award, and a 2016 Lannan Literary Award for fiction.
-Counternarratives was one of two Finalists for the 2016 William Saroyan International Prize for Fiction Writing.
+He is the author of the novel Annotations (New Directions, 1995); the poetry collection Seismosis (1913 Press, 2006), a collaboration with artist Christopher Stackhouse; the short fiction collection Counternarratives (New Directions, 2015), which received the inaugural 2017 Republic of Consciousness Prize for Small Presses (in the United Kingdom) as well as a 2016 American Book Award, a 2016 Lannan Literary Award for fiction, and a 2018 Windham-Campbell Prize in Fiction, and Punks: New & Selected Poems (The Song Cave, 2021), which received the 2022 Thom Gunn Award in Gay Poetry and a 2022 Lambda Literary Award.
 Keene's other published work includes GRIND (ITI Press, 2016), an art- text collaboration with photographer Nicholas Muellner; and the poetry chapbook Playland (Seven Kitchens Press, 2016).

 He has published his fiction, poetry, essays, and translations in a wide array of journals, and his honors include a 2003 New Jersey State Council on the Arts Fellowship in Poetry, a 2005 Whiting Foundation Award in Fiction and Poetry and a 2008 Fellowship for Distinguished First Poetry Collection from the inaugural Pan-African Literary Forum.
-Keene's introduction to the first English translation of Brazilian writer Hilda Hilst's novel The Obscene Madame D appeared in Fall 2012 (Nightboat Books/A Bolha Editora), and his translation from the Portuguese of Hilst's novel Letters from a Seducer (Nightboat Books/A Bolha Editora) was published in February 2014.
-His essay "Translating Poetry, Translating Blackness" was featured on the Poetry Foundation's website in the spring of 2016, and his essay "Translating Brazil's Marquise de Sade," on Brazilian writer Hilda Hilst, will appear in a forthcoming volume of essays on Hilst edited by Adam Morris, to be published by Palgrave Macmillan.
+Keene's introduction to the first English translation of Brazilian writer Hilda Hilst's novel The Obscene Madame D appeared in 2012 (Nightboat Books/A Bolha Editora), and his translation from the Portuguese of Hilst's novel Letters from a Seducer (Nightboat Books/A Bolha Editora) was published in 2014.
+His essay "Translating Poetry, Translating Blackness" was featured on the Poetry Foundation's website in 2016, and his essay "Translating Brazil's Marquise de Sade," on Brazilian writer Hilda Hilst, appeared in Essays on Hilda Hilst: Between Brazil and World Literature, edited by Adam Morris and Bruno Carvalho, and published by Palgrave Macmillan in 2018.

-A longtime member of the Dark Room Writers Collective of Cambridge and Boston, and a Graduate Fellow of Cave Canem, he has taught at Brown University; Northwestern University, where he served as Director of the undergraduate Creative Writing Program and Acting Co-Director of the MA/MFA in Creative Writing Program; and other institutions.
+A longtime member of the Dark Room Writers Collective of Cambridge and Boston, and a Graduate Fellow of Cave Canem, Keene has taught at Brown University; Northwestern University, where he served as Director of the undergraduate Creative Writing Program and Acting Co-Director of the MA/MFA in Creative Writing Program; and other institutions.
 He served on the inaugural juries for the Cave Canem Second Book Prize and the Drinking Gourd Chapbook Poetry Prize, both published by Northwestern University Press.
-He serves as a fiction and hybrid writing editor at the literary journal Obsidian, and also is a member of the planning and organizational committee and the publication jury for the African Poetry Book Series, which includes the Sillerman First Book Prize for African Poets and which is under the auspices of the University of Nebraska's African Poetry Book Fund and Prairie Schooner.
+He serves as a fiction and hybrid writing editor at the literary journal Obsidian, as an Advisory Editor for Transition, and as a Contributing Editor for the James Baldwin Review.
+He also is a member of the planning and organizational committee and the publication jury for the African Poetry Book Series, which includes the Sillerman First Book Prize for African Poets and which is under the auspices of the University of Nebraska's African Poetry Book Fund and Prairie Schooner.

 Since 2002, he has engaged in a durational and collaborative conceptual art project, under the title of "The Emotional Outreach Project" (Field Study Research Group A), in Chicago, Jersey City, and New York City, and has exhibited versions of the Emotional Outreach Project (4.0) at This Red Door, Kunsthalle Galapagos, Brooklyn and (5.0) at This Red Door, REH-Kunst, Berlin.
 The newest versions of this project, the Emotional Exercises (6.0), were first exhibited at This Red Door in Brooklyn, in January and February 2014.
 In December 2015, he was Artist-in-Residence at the Ace Hotel New York, and his artwork from that residency was on exhibit at the One Night Only show at the Ace Hotel from January 8-31, 2015.